Der Preis ist, was man bezahlt.

 Analyse

-In order to get to know a potential company inside and out, we research for months.
-In addition to hard facts such as balance sheets and key figures, we are particularly interested in soft factors that cannot be measured by numbers.
-Among other things, we attach importance to:
+We spend months researching a potential company in order to get to know it inside out.
+In addition to hard facts such as balance sheets and key figures, we are particularly interested in soft factors that cannot be measured in figures.

 - the quality of the business model,